 How do I list them on my post?

 Write an introductory paragraph explaining the subject you have been collating posts on.
-Then for each post write the title and a short description about the post plus add the author in.
+Then for each post write the title and a short description of the post plus add the author in.
 I normally link to the post on the title.
-In the description you can also explain why you like this post.
+In the description, you can also explain why you like this post.
 Here is an example of one I did for Corpnet.com recently – Thinking of Starting a Business?
 Here Are Eleven Expert Posts to Help.
-Of course you can use whatever layout you prefer.
+Of course, you can use whatever layout you prefer.

 Why do a Summation Post?

 I have a few reasons for this.